 Visit any part of the Northwest Fisheries Science Center and you will find a place teeming with smart, talented people.
 We are passionate about producing high-quality science in support of the NOAA Fisheries mission and in service of the public good.
 We are proud stewards of the Pacific Northwest ecosystem.
 Our vision is outlined in our Vivid Description of the Future (PDF, 7 pages).

 What We Do

-The scientists at NOAA Fisheries Northwest Fisheries Science Center conduct cutting-edge research to help fishery managers build sustainable fisheries, protect and recover endangered species, maintain healthy ecosystems, and protect human health in the Pacific Northwest.
+The scientists at NOAA Fisheries Northwest Fisheries Science Center conduct research to support sustainable fisheries and aquaculture, protect and recover endangered species, guide restoration of habitat, and maintain healthy communities and the ecosystems they rely on.

 Environmental and Fisheries Science

 The Environmental and Fisheries Science Division assesses and studies ways to reduce natural and human-caused impacts on environmental and human health, and to promote sustainable wild-caught and hatchery-raised fisheries.